ntmh12/portfolio-bi/README.md

 **Technology**: MS SQL Server, Power BI (DAX, Power Query).

 **Results**:
 Created 4 actionable customer segments that revealed clear behavioral patterns.
 Insights were used to recommend prioritized engagement strategies, such as retention focus for General and Secondary customers, and upselling for Potential customers.
-The Power BI dashboard allowed dynamic filtering by segment, behavior, and time window.

 🔗 [View Project](https://github.com/ntmh12/customer-segmentation)